India may get to host Commonwealth Shooting C'ships in 2022, CGF asks IOA for formal proposal

 "The NRAI will work with you and Government of India to develop a formal submission to the CGF for consideration early January by the CGF Sports Committee and then to the CGF Executive Board for approval.
 This proposal must be formally endorsed and submitted by the Indian Commonwealth Games Association (IOA) as the official member of the CGF," the CGF said in the letter.
 "We look forward to supporting them (ISSF and NRAI) with your endorsement in developing their innovative proposal," CGF chief Louise Martin wrote in the letter to Batra.

 Raninder, in a separate letter to Batra, gave an outline of the proposal for hosting the championships which he said has "complete support of the ISSF".
-His proposal touched upon the tricky issue of the counting of medals won in this championships towards the 2022 CWG tally of the respective countries. "...medals awarded at this proposed event being accorded equal protocol as any medals won by a competing nation at the main event conducted later in the Birmingham CWG," Raninder wrote in the letter while also proposing March 14, 2022 as tentative date of the championships to coincide with the Commonwealth Day.
+His proposal touched upon the tricky issue of the counting of medals won in this championships towards the 2022 CWG tally of the respective countries. "...medals awarded at this proposed event being accorded equal protocol as any medals won by a competing nation at the main event conducted later in the Birmingham CWG (in sports included within its sports programme)," Raninder wrote in the letter while also proposing March 14, 2022 as tentative date of the championships to coincide with the Commonwealth Day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)